 Business features directly benefit the business or its customers.

-Where a feature does not directly benefit the customer or the business but completes work necessary so that one or more business features can subsequently be implemented, this is an enabler feature.
+Where a feature does not directly benefit the customer or the business but completes the work necessary so that one or more business features can subsequently be implemented, this is an enabler feature.

 Capabilities are items that exist at the large solution level in SAFe.
 This is an optional level.